pocl/pocl/doc/sphinx/source/features.rst

 ------------

 There is some experimental support available for SPIR, with LLVM 5 and newer.
-There is some even more experimental support available for SPIR-V, but this depends on functional llvm-spirv converter.
-The Khronos official llvm-spirv is currently unusable for pocl (because it produces LLVM 3.6 bitcode and pocl requires LLVM 5+ for SPIR, and LLVM 5 refuses to load LLVM 3.6 bitcode).
+There is some even more experimental support available for loading SPIR-V binaries, but this depends on functional llvm-spirv converter.
+The converter must produce LLVM IR in format which pocl's LLVM can consume, so e.g. using llvm-spirv builf from branch "spirv-3.6.1" against pocl built with LLVM 5 is unlikely to work.
+However, here is now a "spirv-6.0" branch in the official SPIRV-LLVM Khronos repository, and its llvm-spirv + pocl + LLVM 6 seem to pass some quick tests.

 Compiling from OpenCL sources to SPIR: